GSA/prototype-city-pairs-api/standards.md

 ### Point of contact

-_For this API, we are demonstrating an approach of having [issues posted in the github repo](https://github.com/GSA/prototype-city-pairs-api/issues) as the primary method of providing support, and providing a GSA email address as as alternate._
+_For this API, we are demonstrating an approach of having [issues posted in the github repo](https://github.com/GSA/p[crototype-city-pairs-api/issues) as the primary method of providing support, and providing a GSA email address as as alternate.
+This is implemented on the [Contact Us page](https://gsa.github.io/prototype-city-pairs-api-documentation/api-docs/contact_us.html)._

 ### Avoid Breaking Changes